pachterlab/voyager/README.md

 This package brings the tradition of geospatial statistics to spatial omics by wrapping classical geospatial packages such as `spdep` and `adespatial` to be used with the SpatialFeatureExperiment class, which extends SpatialExperiment with sf.

-The [companion website](https://pachterlab.github.io/voyager/) for this package includes vignettes that showcase the functionality of `Voyager` in the context of Visium, Slide-seq V2, CosMx, Xenium, and MERFISH.
+The [companion website](https://pachterlab.github.io/voyager/) for this package includes vignettes that showcase the functionality of `Voyager` in the context of the Visium, Slide-seq V2, CosMx, Xenium, and MERFISH technologies.
 ## Installation

 This package is in Bioconductor version 3.16, which is currently the devel version.
 Install with